cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

         variation_description: >-
           * The Design System is a product

-          * There are products that use the Design System, of which [www.consumerfinance.gov](www.consumerfinance.gov) is one
+          * There are products that use it, of which [www.consumerfinance.gov](www.consumerfinance.gov) is one

           * Its documentation applies to all of our current and future products and services

-          * Anywhere we're making a website, we should be able to use the Design System for it
+          * Anywhere we're building a website, we should be able to use the Design System for it
       - variation_is_deprecated: false
-        variation_name: The Design System holds CFPB's fundamental components, those we want to encourage the use and reuse of
+        variation_name: The Design System holds the CFPB's fundamental components, those we want to encourage the use and reuse of
         variation_description: >-
           * Patterns and components "graduate" into the Design System